ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-11-18-how-to-get-started-with-web-ui-automation.md

 Here:

 1. node { } – a wrapper for our script.
 The script should be inside of it.
-2. stage (‘SCM checkout’) – a preparatory stage, during which we receive changes from our repository.
+2. stage ('SCM checkout') – a preparatory stage, during which we receive changes from our repository.
-3. stage (‘Build’) – the build stage, during which Jenkins performs the same steps that we did in the IDE console:
+3. stage ('Build') – the build stage, during which Jenkins performs the same steps that we did in the IDE console:

 - dir (“demo”) – moving to the specific folder.
 - sh “mvn clean start” – executes shell commands.